core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * 'alg_countersign', which specifies Counter Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
 This parameter MUST encode the value of Counter Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this counter signature algorithm.

 * 'par_countersign', which specifies Counter Signature Parameters from the Common Context (see {{ssec-common-context-cs-params}}).
-This parameter is encoded as follows.

-   - Let V be the array in the "Capabilities" column of the "COSE Key Types" Registry, in the entry for the key type associated to Counter Signature Algorithm.
-V\[i\] denotes the i-th element of V, i = (0 ...
-N-1).
-   - If Counter Signature Parameters has no value, 'par_countersign' MUST be encoding the CBOR simple value Null.
-   - If Counter Signature Parameters has a single value, 'par_countersign' MUST be encoding that value, with the same CBOR type of V\[1\].
-   - If Counter Signature Parameters is an array Z of N-1 elements, 'par_countersign' MUST be encoding a CBOR array of N-1 elements.
-The i-th element of the CBOR array MUST encode the value of Z\[i\], with the same CBOR type of V\[i+1\].
+In particular:

+   - 'countersign_alg_capab' is the array of COSE capabilities for the countersignature algorithm indicated in 'alg_countersign'.

+   - 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.

 * 'par_countersign_key', which specifies Counter Signature Key Parameters from the Common Context (see {{ssec-common-context-cs-key-params}}).
-This parameter is encoded as follows.

-   - Let V be the array in the "Capabilities" column of the "COSE Key Types" Registry, in the entry for the key type associated to Counter Signature Algorithm.
-V\[i\] denotes the i-th element of V, i = (0 ...
-N-1).
-   - If Counter Signature Key Parameters has no value, 'par_countersign_key' MUST be encoding the CBOR simple value Null.
-   - If Counter Signature Key Parameters has a single value, 'par_countersign_key' MUST be encoding that value as a CBOR integer or text string, consistently with the "Value" field for this key type in the "COSE Key Types" Registry.
-   - If Counter Signature Key Parameters is an array Z of N elements, 'par_countersign_key' MUST be encoding a CBOR array of N elements.
-In particular:
-      * The first element of the CBOR array MUST encode the value of Z\[0\] as a CBOR integer or text string, consistently with the "Value" field for this key type in the "COSE Key Types" Registry.
-      * The i-th element of the CBOR array, i = (1 ...
-N-1), MUST encode the value of Z\[i\], with the same CBOR type of V\[i\].
+In particular, 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.

 ### external_aad for Signing ### {#sec-cose-object-ext-aad-sign}